ahc-photoz/coldpress/README.md

 > [!IMPORTANT]
 > You don't need to decompress the PDFs into a new file before plotting.
 The `plot` command decodes them on the fly.

-To reconstruct the continuous PDF from a discrete set of quantiles, **coldpress** must interpolate the CDF.
+To reconstruct a continuous PDF from a discrete set of quantiles, **coldpress** must interpolate the CDF.
 It supports two methods:

 * **Linear (`steps`):** A linear interpolation of the CDF results in a constant *P(z)* between quantiles, which is rendered as a step function.
 * **Monotonic Cubic Spline (`spline`):** This produces a smooth *P(z)* curve while ensuring the cumulative probability in each inter-quantile interval is preserved.

 By default, both methods are shown.
 You can choose to display only one using `--method steps` or `--method spline`.

-You can also overplot any numerical quantity from the FITS table as a vertical line using the `--quantities` flag followed by the relevant column names.
+You can also overplot any numerical quantity from the FITS table (such as the ones we just calculated with the `measure` command) as a vertical line using the `--quantities` flag followed by the relevant column names.

 ```bash
 coldpress plot hsc_sample_measured.fits --quantities Z_MODE Z_MEDIAN --idcol ID --id 73979566133084907